chargeITmobility/bsm-python/doc/examples/ev-charging-exchange-data.md

       representation could be reconstructed from
     - Allows passing on signed data in a variety of derived formats
 2. [OCMF](ocmf.md)
-    - Derived from the former
+    - Derived from the proprietary snapshot format
     - "Signed as seen" and therefor with an individual signature
     - Passed on literally until verification